tommasobo/REPS_EuroSys_Artifact/traffic_gen/README.md

 # Traffic Generator Script

 The `traffic_gen.py` script is designed to simulate network traffic based on a given set of parameters.
 It utilizes the `custom_random_number_generator` library to generate random numbers following a specified distribution, aiding in the creation of realistic network traffic patterns based on observed data.
+The connection matrices are available to be used with ```htsim``` but can be potentially be adapted for other simulators.

 ## Getting Started